IN STOCK & SHIPS FAST!

 - OEM Numbers

-Convert Your Hydraulic Suspension To A Coil Spring Suspension.
+Convert Your Mercedes S500 Hydraulic Suspension To A Coil Spring Suspension.
 End Your Air Suspension Problems Forever...Strutmasters 1996-1999 Mercedes Benz S500 Rear Conversion Kit is the perfect solution to your rear suspension problems.
 Designed to be very affordable, you can convert your rear suspension to use standard shocks/struts and coil springs for less than the price of replacing one hydraulic strut.
 Not to mention, all Strutmaster conversion kits include step-by-step instructions and all the hardware you need to ensure a smooth installation!

 Conversion Kit Features